-To camp in the woods is to experience the great outdoors in every way… the cold rain that drips on your nose as its squeezes through your tent’s seams in a downpour, or feeling your way to the outhouse at midnight and hoping that shrub you stumbled into wasn’t poison oak.
-After all, "roughing it" is what makes camping so fun!
+To camp in the woods is to experience the great outdoors in every way … the cold rain that drips on your nose as it squeezes through your tent’s seams, or feeling your way to the outhouse at midnight and hoping that shrub you stumbled into wasn’t poison oak.
+After all, “roughing it” is what makes camping so fun!
 Isn’t it?

-Well not necessarily, as I learned a few weekends back when my family borrowed an Airstream Basecamp travel trailer for a two-night camping trip to Deception Pass State Park on Whidbey Island, a natural playground of deep forests, driftwood beaches and the possibility of spotting a whale.
-In other words, plenty to engage our only child, Isaac (age 9) who sometimes shunned the great outdoors in favor if his Nintendo DS.
+Well, not necessarily, as I learned when my family borrowed an Airstream Basecamp travel trailer for a two-night camping trip to Deception Pass State Park on Whidbey Island, a natural playground of deep forests, driftwood beaches and the possibility of spotting a whale.
+In other words, plenty to engage our only child, Isaac, who sometimes shunned the great outdoors in favor of his video games.
 My husband and I love to camp, so we’d batted around the idea of purchasing our own small travel trailer to ease the “roughing it” part for our reluctant kiddo.
 The first step was to try one on for size.

 Camping in style

-The Basecamp is Airstream’s entry-level camper, compact and lightweight enough to be towed by many mid-sized SUVs, but retains all the throwback charm and modern features that make Airstreams so beloved.
+The Basecamp is Airstream’s entry-level camper, compact and lightweight enough to be towed by many mid-sized SUVs.
+But it retains all the throwback charm and modern features that make Airstreams so beloved.
 Two banquette couches with storage convert to a comfy king-sized bed that fit all three of us.
-There’s a tiny bathroom with a shower, plus a kitchen with sink, microwave, fridge and two-burner stove.
-Hot water, heat and air conditioning, modern LED lighting, USB ports and Bluetooth speakers complete the package, all efficiently packed into the space of a walk-in closet on wheels.
-The Basecamp screams retro cool, but the price tag hurts: A new one will set you back $36,000.
+There’s a tiny bathroom with a shower, plus a kitchen with a sink, microwave, fridge and two-burner stove.
+Hot water, heat and air conditioning, modern LED lighting, USB ports and Bluetooth speakers complete the package — all efficiently packed into the space of a walk-in closet on wheels.
+The Basecamp screams retro-cool, but the price tag hurts: A new one will set you back $37,000.

 Ready to give it a try?

-Got a trailer, or want to rent one and give it a crack?
-We've laid out three trailer-friendly camping road trips from Seattle to jump-start your RV adventures.
-Plus, on the last page, find local outlets that rent camping trailers so get going.
+Got a trailer or camper van, or want to rent one and give it a crack?
+We’ve laid out three trailer-friendly camping road trips from Seattle to jump-start your RV adventures.
+Plus, where to find Seattle outlets that rent camping trailers, .